 Browsealoud reads web pages aloud for people who find it difficult to read online.
 Reading large amounts of text on screen can be difficult for those with literacy and visual impairments.
-There is also value for those with English as a second language.
+It is also useful for those with English as a second language.

 The Browsealoud video tour -this link will open in a new window will give you more information on how to use this product.

 We have included the UK Government's standard access keys to enable you to navigate the main website sections using the keyboard.